thephpleague/factory-muffin/UPGRADING.md

 There is a very tiny change to the exception message of the `League\FactoryMuffin\Exceptions\NoDefinedFactoryException`.
 If you were replying on that for some reason, watch out for that.

+We've added a `reset` method to the facade that will re-create the underlying factory instance.

+We no longer use `include_once` to load your definitions with the `loadFactories` method.
+We use `include` instead so that your definitions can be correctly re-added to your factory instance if you use the `reset` method.

 ### Installing This Version

 In your composer.json, add: